gdario/coursera_algorithms/course2/problem_set_1.md

 - Always WRONG (There are counterexamples.
 Can you find one?)
 - If and only if the graph is a directed cycle
 - Never
-- Sometimes yes, sometimes no
+- Sometimes yes, sometimes no CORRECT

 ## Question 5

 On adding one extra edge to a directed graph G, the number of strongly connected components...?

-- could remain the same (for some graphs G)
+- could remain the same (for some graphs G) CORRECT
 - never decreases (no matter what G is) WRONG (What if the graph is a directed path?)
 - never decreases by more than 1 (no matter what G is)
 - will definitely not change (no matter what G is)